celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 docker run -v $PWD:/root/.celo --entrypoint /bin/sh -it $CELO_IMAGE -c "sleep 1 && geth account new"
 ```

-This should generate two accounts in your current directory and print them out, set them in an environment variables:
+This should generate two accounts in your current directory and print them out, set them in environment variables:

 ```bash
 # On your local machine